Medium Pond

 - Lemna trisulca x 6 (much more slow-growing but a good option for very shady locations)

-Marginal Plants (The number of marginal plants is mostly personal preference but we would suggest choosing 4 - 8 of the following options)
+Marginal Plants (The number of marginal plants is mostly personal preference but we would suggest choosing 4 - 8 of the following options.
+Listed A - Z)

 - Caltha palustris x 3 (yellow flowers in spring, also native)